Dynamo-Media/grunt-magpie/README.md

 Path to an [Underscore.js compatible template](http://underscorejs.org/#template) file.
 The array variable `mappings` is passed into the data object for the template to use - it is an array of objects with the keys: `hash`, `originalPath` and `versionedPath`.
 This is used in combination with `options.versionedFilesMapPath`.

+### options.skipExisting
+Type: `Boolean`
+Default value: `false`

+Don't download the file from the repository or run the associated task if the destination file exists.

 ### Magpie Repository
 TODO: Provide information on the compilation/setup of the repository